TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

 ### Dependencies, Terms and Definitions

-Two types of content:
-- Reference and Conceptual.
+**Reference vs. Conceptual**
-    Reference is automatically generated using scripts and automation that has been created by the engineering team.
+- **Reference** is automatically generated using scripts and automation that has been created by the engineering team.
 There is a different process for each language, and our ability to support documentation in this language is dependant on a relatively heavy engineering lift to support the documentation.
-    Conceptual
+- **Conceptual** hand created content

 Types of pages
     - Hub page...?